Michigan–Penn State football rivalry: Bill O'Brien leaves Penn State

-Jim Harbaugh returns to Michigan
+Harbaugh vs Franklin

 On December 2, 2014, Brady Hoke was fired as head coach of Michigan after four seasons.
 During his time as head coach of Michigan, Hoke's total record was 31–20, which included a 1–1 record in games against Penn State.
 On December 30, 2014, it was announced that former Stanford and San Francisco 49ers head coach Jim Harbaugh would become the new head coach of the Wolverines.
 Harbaugh had previously played as a quarterback for Michigan from 1983 to 1986.
 The 2015 edition of the game was played on November 21, 2015.
 The Nittany Lions came into the game with a 7–3 record, which included a week seven loss to number one ranked Ohio State.
 Michigan entered the matchup ranked number fourteen after starting the season with an 8–2 record.
 Michigan quarterback Jake Rudock threw for two hundred and fifty six yards as the Wolverines sealed a 28–16 victory.
 Michigan would go on to finish the season with a 10–3 record, which concluded with a 41–7 victory over number nineteen Florida at the 2016 Citrus Bowl.
 Following the loss to Michigan, Penn State would lose their remaining two games of the season as they finished with a 7–6 record, with the final game of the season being a 24–17 loss to Georgia in the 2016 TaxSlayer Bowl.